|2013 Champions' League|

 GK: Oliver Kahn (Germany)

 Kahn is one of the most successful German players in recent history.
 For Bayern Munich, he won eight Bundesliga titles, six DFB-Pokals, the UEFA Cup in 1996, the UEFA Champions League and the Intercontinental Cup, both achieved in 2001.
-He won the Champions' league in 2001.
-He was the hero in a penalty shootout at the Final.
-For German, his heroic performance helped Germany to finish 2nd at the 2002 World Cup Finals in Korea/Japan.
+For Germany, his heroic performance helped Germany to finish 2nd at the 2002 World Cup Finals in Korea/Japan.
 He was the Gold Ball winner in that World Cup Finals.
 He played 86 times for Germany from 1995 to 2006.

 |Kahn and the 2001 Champions' league|